 Virginia law prohibits any employer from discriminating in pay and/or compensation for equal work requiring equal skill, pay, and effort and performed under similar conditions.
 Va.
 Code § 40.1-28.6.
 The law provides an exception where unequal payment is made pursuant to a seniority or merit system, or where earnings are measured based on quality of production.
 Id.

 What is the Virginia Human Rights Act?

-The Virginia Human Rights Act (VA HRA) prohibits discrimination based on race; color; religion; national origin; sex; pregnancy, childbirth, or related medical conditions; marital status; disability; or age.
+As amended by the the The Virginia Values Act, the Virginia Human Rights Act (VA HRA) prohibits discrimination based on race; color; religion; national origin; sex; sexual orientation, gender identity; pregnancy, childbirth, or related medical conditions; marital status; status as a veteran; or age.
 See Va.
 Code §§ 2.2-3900 et seq.
-It applies to places of public accommodation, including educational institutions and in real estate transactions, and it applies to employment.
-Id.
+The VA HRA applies to places of public accommodation, including educational institutions and in real estate transactions, and it applies to employment.

 Does the VA HRA create a private cause of action for employees discriminated against at work?

 As amended by the Values Act, the VA HRA creates a private cause of action for employees who are unlawfully discharged and discriminated against.
 The amended VA HRA authorizes a victim of discrimination to bring a civil action in district or circuit court after receiving a notice of right to file a civil action from the Division of Human Rights of the Department of Law.

 What employers are covered by the Virginia Human Rights Act and other applicable statutes prohibiting discrimination?

 The VA HRA as amended prohibits employers with five or more employees from discriminating or discharging employees based on pregnancy, childbirth, or related conditions.